Sub-Fibonacci behavior in numerical semigroup enumeration: Preliminaries

 \subsection{Bounding weighted graph homomorphisms}

+In this section we state Zhao's graph homomorphism lemma and reframe it in a form which will be useful in \cref{sec:upper}.

 All mentions of graphs in this paper are confined to this section.
-Here, all graphs are assumed to finite, undirected graphs that lack multiple edges.
+Here, all graphs are assumed to be finite, undirected, and with no multiple edges.
 However, they may contain loops unless otherwise stated.
-For any graph $G$, $V(G)$ denotes the vertices of $G$ and $E(G)$ denotes the edges of $G$.
+For any graph $G$, we let $V(G)$ denote the vertices of $G$ and $E(G)$ denote the edges of $G$.
 Let $K_{a,b}$ be the complete bipartite graph with parts of size $a$ and $b$.